 - Autumn 1: Once upon a time.

-Please ensure that PE kits are in school on PE days.
+Please ensure that PE kits are in school on PE days which are on Wednesday and Thursday.
 Please ensure all earrings are taken out for this day and all long hair is tied back.

 Support at Home